Serving all people by providing personalized health and wellness through exemplary care, education and research.

 A lack of exercise and physical activity

-Taking prescribed medications exactly as ordered by your health care provider
+Take prescribed medicine exactly as directed by your healthcare provider

 Hypertensive heart disease (high blood pressure) occurs when a person's blood pressure is consistently higher than the normal range.